 2.1.
-Long-Term Stationary Object Detection Based on Spatio-Temporal Change Detection motion.
-Typically, a Background Subtraction (BS) algorithm extracts the objects and SOD decides whether they are stationary or not [4].
-However, current BS algorithms present many shortcomings to label foreground and background regions in real situations [5], thus highly determining the SOD accuracy.
-In this paper [6] we propose a block-wise approach to detect stationary objects based on spatio-temporal change detection without using BS (see Figure 1).
+Long-Term Stationary Object Detection Based on Spatio-Temporal Change Detection video

+Stationary Object Detection (SOD) has recently experienced extensive research [1] due to its contribution to prevent terrorist attacks by detecting abandoned objects [1] and illegal parked vehicles [2].
+SOD aims to detect the objects in the scene that remain stationary after previous motion.
+Typically, a Background Subtraction (BS) algorithm extracts the objects and SOD decides whether they are stationary or not [3].
+However, current BS algorithms present many shortcomings to label foreground and background regions in real situations [4], thus highly determining the SOD accuracy.
+In this paper [5] we propose a block-wise approach to detect stationary objects based on spatio-temporal change detection without using BS (see Figure 1).